Why transfer operating system to Crucial SSD?

 Sector by Sector Clone - clone all the sectors no matter it’s used or not, even if the sector is blank or logically bad sector.
 Correspondingly, it will take longer time.

-AOMEI Backupper Standard supports cloning system disk from MBR to MBR or GPT to GPT.
-But to clone MBR disk to GPT disk (containing OS) or vice versa, you should upgrade to Pro edition at first.
-Otherwise you can convert the disk to MBR or GPT in Disk Management to make them the same type.
+AOMEI Backupper Standard supports cloning system disk from MBR to MBR.
+But to clone GPT to GPT, clone MBR to GPT or vice versa, you should upgrade to Pro edition at first.
+Otherwise you can convert the disk to MBR or GPT in Disk Management.

 After cloning, all the data on the destination SSD will be deleted.
 If you’ve stored some important data on it, don’t forget to create a backup at first.